B-Mohammed2/Assignment3/README.md

 # Testing
 The purpose of this Test Plan is to outline the testing approach and strategies for ensuring the proper functionality and usability of the web application.
 The test was devided by aoutomated and manual.
 Aoutomated tests included (lighthouse,code validation tests). furthumore, the web app was tested manually on different devices such as(Laptop, Tablet, smartphone) regarding responsiveness and functionality.
+This Test Plan covers a range of test cases, including link navigation, verification of link text and images, and responsiveness across different screen sizes.
+By following this plan, I aim to identify any functional or usability issues, validate the correctness of the link destinations, and confirm that the web app behaves as expected in different environments.

 ## Aoutomated tests